 Skip to content

-So a test is a contract:
+A test is a contract:

-• Given an initial state (background.initial.local)
+• Given an initial state (background.initial.local).

-• When the agent walks the tree (using fixtures.side_effects for any external action)
+• When the agent walks the tree (using fixtures.side_effects for any external action).

 File layout